Japanese habits and customs

 It might be rude to put your own drink

-Instead of you putting your drink or someone putting the drink for everyone, eventually someone will notice and fill your glass.
-Just remember it's a bit rude to fill your own drink.
+Instead of you pouring your drink or someone pouring the drink for everyone, eventually someone will notice and fill your glass.
+Just remember it is a bit rude to fill your own glass of drink.

 When drinking with friends, expect Kanpai

-Drink before they say Kanpai, a type of toasting among friends.
+Drinking before they say Kanpai, a type of toasting among friends.
 It is considered rude and undisciplined.
-This usually happens when drinking Sake and Beer in a meeting, celebration among friends or coworkers.
+This usually happens when drinking Sake and Beer at a gathering, celebration among friends or colleagues.

 How to drink like a samurai